independent kiwi spirit of invention.

 a girl, the male chauvinist pig) and George goes along with it, albeit

 angrily for the most part.
 In all the many spring and Easter adventures she never once mentions that she is the same age as Julian.
-This implies that Julian is slightly more than a full year
+This implies that Julian is a little more than a full year

 older.
-It's possible George's birthday was mentioned simply because she had the most recent birthday before that adventure.
+It's possible George's birthday was mentioned in book 11 simply because she had the most recent birthday before that adventure.

 Since this timeline is an "optimised" timeline, many adventures